flexible-atomic-code/fac/README.md

 For more details, please read the [manual](doc/manual.pdf), and be sure to read the FAQ section of the manual.

+### Manual

+Manual for FAC can be found in [our release-pdf branch](https://github.com/flexible-atomic-code/fac/blob/release-pdf/manual.pdf).

 # Contents of FAC